vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 This is also a perfectly valid way of filtering out logs of Vector itself.

+##### Filtering by namespaces annotations

+There is a [demand](https://github.com/fluent/fluent-bit/issues/1140) for filtering by namespace via namespace annotations.
+This is an additional concern to filtering by just the `Pod` object data that was already described above.

+The idea is that all `Pod`s belong to [`Namespace`s][k8s_api_namespace] ([docs][k8s_docs_namespaces]), and users want to be able to annotate the `Namespace` itself for exclusion, effectively excluding all the `Pod` belonging to it from collection.

+To support this, we'll have to maintain the list of excluded `Namespace`s, and filter `Pod`s against that list.

+Listing the `Namespace`s can be done via the [corresponding API][k8s_api_namespace_list] in a similar manner to how we do it for `Pod`s.
+Came concerns regarding caching and load limiting apply.

 #### Filtering based on event fields after annotation

 This is an alternative approach to the previous implementation.